Baqend/guide/src/index.md

 });
 ```

-Note: To actually change the permissions of a root folder, you must own the admin role or you code must be executed
+<div class="note"><strong>Note:</strong> To actually change the permissions of a root folder, you must own the admin role or you code must be executed
-as baqend code.
+as Baqend code.</div>

 ### Set file Permissions